rfo909/CFT/README.md

 1 help
 ```

-The exampel above also illustrates that String and int are also objects.
+The exampel above illustrates that String and int are also objects.

 ```
 "test".length